Allanfs/dgappjs/readme.md

-## NodeJs API for a pizzaria store
+## NodeJs API for a Pizzaria Store

 ## Pedidos